Breeder Dog Custodians

-The Breeding Stock Custodian volunteer opportunity is local to the San Francisco Bay Area.
+The breeder dog custodian volunteer opportunity is local to the San Francisco Bay Area.

-- The desire to support GDB's mission as a volunteer.
+- The desire to support Guide Dogs for the Blind’s mission as a volunteer.

 - Enthusiasm to learn about our mission of service to people who are visually impaired and how the breeding program supports that mission.

-- Willingness to comply with GDB's protocols and practices.
+- Willingness to comply with Guide Dogs for the Blind’s protocols and practices.

 - Flexibility to accommodate the breeding dog's schedule and breeding program's needs.